 Article 6bis of the Berne Convention articulates the notion of “moral rights” that are included in continental European intellectual property law.
 The doctrine protects the personal rights of creators, as distinguished from their economic rights, and is generally known in France as “droits morals” or “moral rights.”
 These moral rights consist of the right to create and to publish a work in any form desired, the creator’s right to claim the authorship of his work, the right to prevent any deformation, mutilation or other modification thereof, the right to withdraw and destroy the work, the prohibition against excessive criticism, and the prohibition against all other injuries to the creator’s personality (Roeder 1940).

 Arguments for intellectual property rights have generally taken one of three forms (Hughes 1988; Moore 2008).
 Personality theorists maintain that intellectual property is an extension of individual personality.
 Utilitarians ground intellectual property rights in social progress and incentives to innovate.
 Lockeans argue that rights are justified in relation to labor and merit.
+To this we add a recent fourth strand of justification (Moore forthcoming).
+This more recent justification analyzes content creation and access as a form of the prisoner’s dilemma.
+On grounds of prudence and self-interest, we each have reason to adopt and promote institutions that protect intellectual works.
 While each of these strands of justification has its weaknesses, there are also strengths unique to each.

 3.1.1 Problems for Personality-Based Justifications of Intellectual Property